gazolla/GzColor/README.md

 ##License

-`ColorPopover` is licensed under the MIT license, which is reproduced in its entirety here:
+`GzColor` is licensed under the MIT license, which is reproduced in its entirety here:

 >Copyright (c) 2012 Sebastian Gazolla Jr